CPMpy/XCP-explain/README.md

 ├── img                            # Images used in the tutorial └── read_data.py                   # Helper functions to read and wrangle NSP data
 ```

+## References

+> [1] Korikov, A., & Beck, J. C. (2021).
+Counterfactual explanations via inverse constraint programming.
+In 27th International Conference on Principles and Practice of Constraint Programming (CP 2021).
+Schloss Dagstuhl-Leibniz-Zentrum für Informatik.

+> [2] Liffiton, M.H., & Malik, A. (2013).
+Enumerating infeasibility: Finding multiple MUSes quickly.
+In Proceedings of the 10th International Conference on Integration of AI and OR Techniques in Constraint Programming (CPAIOR 2013) (pp. 160–175)